 How can you eat less fattening food and more healthy food?
 Eating is a psychological behavior.
-We can focus on carbs, protein, meal timing, and the many other factors regarding what and when you eat—and we’ll do so frequently at The Barbell.
+We can focus on carbs, protein, meal timing, and the many other factors regarding what and when you eat.
 But let’s consider the why.
 What hidden influences are driving you to consume too much or too little?
-And how can you hack these influences to use them to your advantage?
+And how can you hack these to use them to your advantage?
 These are the five best diet hacks.

 The same amount of food is perceived to be greater on small plate than a big one.
 One study found that buffet diners who used big plates took 52% more and ate 45% more than those with small plates.
 The explanation was the Delboeuf illusion: a dot surrounded by a small circle appears bigger than an identical dot in a big circle.
 Last year, this finding was questioned by another study, which showed that hungry people more accurately assessed food portions, regardless of plate size.
 The press jumped on this as a Delboeuf debunking.
 Nope.
 You can’t entirely override hunger with an optical illusion, but the premise holds, especially if you’re eating frequently as opposed to when hungry.